7targets/7targets-docs/_posts/2021-07-15-Introduce-me.md

 Step-4

-Click on 'Introduce Me'.
+Click on 'Introduce Me' to see a ready made introduction email popup.

 ![image](../../images/Introduce-me-4.jpg)

-You can also make changes to the response message.
+Make changes to the ready made response message as needed.
+Notice that your real email id is pre-populated by the assistant in CC.

 ![image](../../images/Introduce-me-5.jpg)